 Talking about the Havelock North water contamination, a participant asked was a sanitary well survey conducted and are daily bacteria tests run on the system.

 Right, there were some, when I was referring to operational issues, that particular, it’s a long story.
-Look, like there is Eastlight lever arch folders from the floor to the ceiling, boxes of evidence around this.

 They had done well surveys but they haven’t done one recently.